Q. Do staff have to be trained in food safety/hygiene?

-From 1st January 2006 , staff responsible for the development and maintenance of the food business's Hazard Analysis Critical Control Point (HACCP) system must have received adequate training in the application of the HACCP principles.
-There is however, no legal requirement for individuals to undergo certified training programmes.
+Staff responsible for the development and maintenance of the food business's HACCP based procedures must have received adequate training in the application of the HACCP principles.
+There is, however, no legal requirement for individuals to undergo certified training programmes.

 Q. Does the FSAI carry out food safety/hygiene training?

-The FSAI does not provide general food safety/hygiene training courses however the FSAI runs two specific training courses:
+The FSAI does not provide general food safety/hygiene training courses, however, the FSAI runs one specific training course: